logicminds/shmock/README.md

 * mock any binary on any system for through system testing
 * Written in go language so install is easy
-* Should stub the PATH env variable so that when any binary is called it would have to check with smock to see if its being mocked.
 * Should have a pluggable system so writting "fixtures" or common responses can be shared among others easily and be downloadable.
-* Shim the path like RVM or rbenv
 * Should also have a "Gemfile" that specifies which binaries are to be mocked and which set of fixtures they should use.
 * Should be able to switch fixtures easily (maybe use ENV Variable)
 * Should have a web interface to show which things are being smocked.